Skip to main content

 General Information

-The Faculty encompasses a wide range of educational disciplines, including 10 departments and 31 academic branches, from literature to history, art to philosophy, Eastern and Western philologies to sociology and psychology.
-Its aims include providing qualified human resources needed in almost every field of social sciences in Turkey, offering undergraduate and postgraduate education in line with the contemporary education system, conducting scientific research in various fields directly related to human and society, transforming theoretical knowledge and data obtained from these studies into practical applications that address everyday needs and problems, guiding contemporary thought, culture, and art for the benefit of the country, society, and individuals, and ensuring the provision of interdisciplinary courses required by other faculties within the university.
-Alphabetically, the Faculty of Humanities and Social Sciences comprises the following departments:
+The Faculty of Humanities and Social Sciences, which encompasses a broad range of educational disciplines consisting of 10 departments and 31 academic branches, extending from literature to history, from art to philosophy, from Eastern and Western philologies to sociology and psychology, aims to provide the qualified human resources Türkiye needs in almost every field of the social sciences; to offer undergraduate and graduate education that meets the requirements of a contemporary education system in the relevant disciplines; to conduct scientific research in various fields directly related to human beings and society; to transform the theoretical knowledge and data obtained from these studies into practice in a way that responds to the needs and problems of daily life; to guide contemporary thought, culture, and art for the benefit of the country, society, and individuals; and finally, to ensure the delivery of interdisciplinary courses required by other faculties affiliated with our university.
+The Faculty of Humanities and Social Sciences consists of the following departments in alphabetical order:

 1. History of Science,